brainboxdotcc/DPP/docpages/advanced_reference/lambdas_and_locals.md

 });
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note, however that when you set `myvar` within the inner lambda, this does **not effect** the value of the var outside it.
+Note, however that when you set `myvar` within the inner lambda, this does **not effect** the value of the `myvar` outside it.
 Lambdas should be considered self-contained silos, and as they execute in other threads should not be relied upon to set anything that exists **outside of that lambda**.

 \warning Always avoid just using `[&]` in a lambda to access all in the scope above.
 It is unlikely that half of this scope will still even be valid by the time you get a look at it!